-BEING logical, that which can exist only as a
+BEING logical, that which can exist only as a thought object.

 BEING potential, one which does not actually exist, but which may come into existence.
-Syn:
+Syn: changeable being.

-BEING real, being which exists independently of
+BEING real, being which exists independently of the human mind.

-BELIEF, knowledge accepted as true on the word or the authority of another; assent based on extrinsic evidence; faith, creed.
+BELIEF, knowledge accepted as true on the word or the authority of another; assent based on extrinsic evidence; faith, creed.'